manar-samir/ML-project-Classification-of-Blood-Cancers/README.md

 # Installation Instructions
 - Check this repository.
 - Install the required dependencies in requirements.txt.

-# Usage
-In R, set the working directory of the folder that has the downloaded Microarray datasets.
+- In R, set the working directory of the folder that has the downloaded Microarray datasets
-Dimensionality reduction.
-Feature Selection.
-ML Classifiers: SVM, RF

 # License
 This content is shared under the MIT License.
 Feel free to use and adapt the materials with proper attribution.